campu1992/chatbet/README.md

 Follow these steps to set up and run the project locally using Docker.

-**Note:** The very first time you run the application, the backend needs to build a cache of team and tournament data from the live API.
-This process can take **up to 10 minutes**, depending on your internet connection.
-Subsequent launches will be much faster.

 ### Prerequisites

 - **Docker** and **Docker Compose** must be installed on your system.